elwin/advnet/README.md

 ## Overview

-For our implementation, we use a novel technique inspired by MPLS and the SCION network: The first switch at the edge of the network determines the path for the packet and writes it to the header.
-The following switches will only look at the determined path and forward the packet accordingly.
-With this approach we allow for arbitrary path combinations, including loops and perform atomic updates for paths.
+We use a novel technique inspired by MPLS and the SCION network: The source switch determines the path for the packet and writes it to the header.
+The following switches will look at the determined path and forward the packet accordingly.
+This way, we allow for arbitrary path combinations, including loops and perform atomic updates for paths.

 We monitor the bandwidth of all links every 50ms.
-If no traffic is detected, we send heartbeats and mark the link as down should they not arrive.
-With this approach, we're able to detect link failures in about 100ms.
+If no traffic is detected, we send heartbeats and mark the link as down if they do not arrive.
+This way, we detect link failures in ca. 100ms.

-Paths are computed on the controller, based on the collected bandwidth metrics and link failures.
-Periodically (or immediately after a link) failure, they are pushed to the switches.
-This process takes around 2 seconds.
+Paths are computed on the controller, based on bandwidth metrics and link failures.
+Periodically or after a link failure, they are pushed to the switches.
+This process takes ca. 2 seconds.
 To react faster to link failures, we pre-compute alternative paths on each switch to all destinations, for each outgoing link that could fail.
-This allows us to switch to an alternative path (that might not be globally optimal) within 100ms.
+This allows to use an alternative path (that might not be globally optimal) within 100ms.

-Load balancing happens by keeping a set of multiple paths for each source/destination pair, one of which is randomly selected (with a probability dependant on how optimal it is) on a per-packet (UDP) or per-flowlet (TCP) basis.
+We load-balance by keeping a set of multiple paths for each source/destination pair, one of which is randomly selected (with a probability dependent on how optimal it is) on a per-packet (UDP) or per-flowlet (TCP) basis.

 The paths for UDP are computed by minimizing for delay and hop count.
 For TCP, paths are computed by maximizing for available bandwidth.

+Rate-limiting allows peak 1.75 Mbps for flows of each port range (committed 0.875 Mbps).
+For yellow meter color, we drop the packet with a probability of 30% and for red, we drop every time.

 ## Individual Contributions